Do you offer acoustic guitar lessons?

 Yes!
 I offer steel string acoustic guitar lessons, as well as electric guitar lessons.

 Do you offer classical guitar lessons?

 No. Not only do I not play classical guitar, but classical guitar lessons often have a very different educational approach when compared to pop and rock guitar lessons.
 I prefer to leave classical guitar lessons to the teachers that can do it best!
 If you’d like classical guitar lessons, please get in touch, I may be able to recommend another teacher.

 Do you teach Ukulele?

 Yes!
-I teach ukulele as a gateway instrument to acoustic, or even electric guitar.
+I teach ukulele as a stand alone instrument.
+I also teach the ukulele as a gateway instrument to acoustic, or even electric guitar.

 What is a ‘Gateway Instrument’?

 A gateway instrument is the very first instrument a learner experiences.

 Why not just start off learning on the guitar?

 The guitar can at first be hard to learn for individuals with weak hands and/or a small physique.
 For example, I often get asked by parents of very young children to teach them guitar.
 The ukulele is a fantastic starting point for young learners because of its small size and soft strings.
 They are also relatively inexpensive, too.